AndreaHobby/CKD-Prediction/README.md

 <a name="FinalThoughts"/>

 ## Final Thoughts
-Since I chose to create categorical variables from some of the continious variables, it is possible that I lost some information and decreased accuracy.
+Since I chose to create categorical variables from some of the continuous variables, it is possible that I lost some information and decreased accuracy.
-Also, I dropped missing values for this analysis but next time I would consider imputing the missing data.
+Also, I dropped missing values for this analysis, but I would consider imputing the missing data next time.

 <a name="NextSteps"/>